dcan-tech/rochambeau/README.md

 ## Features

 - **Responsive Design Goal:**
-  Currently, the game displays correctly in one resolution only.
+  Currently, the game displays correctly in one resolution only (1920 x 1080).
 An ongoing goal is to make the UI responsive and adaptive for various devices using a mobile-first approach.

 - **Randomized Computer Choice:**
   The computer randomly selects its move from Rock, Paper, or Scissors.